BryanWilhite/Blog/presentation/entry/2016/2016-11-21-installed-choco-exe-on-the-azure-vm.md

 notepadplusplus 7.2
 notepadplusplus.install 7.2
 sysinternals 2016.08.29
-24 packages installed.

-There two things I am seeing in this output.
+24 packages installed.There two things I am seeing in this output.
 First, I see that the upgrade functionality of `choco.exe` is not much better than the standard (OneGet) stuff because an update simply stacks a new version of the package next to the old one.
-This implies that I still have to manually uninstall the old package by version number (unless there is some kind of cool command-line option to avoid this) with this:

-choco uninstall git git.install --version 2.10.1

-The results I am seeing from this command does not make me feel great:
+This implies that I still have to manually uninstall the old package by version number (unless there is some kind of cool command-line option to avoid this) with this:choco uninstall git git.install --version 2.10.1The results I am seeing from this command does not make me feel great:Chocolatey v0.10.3

-Chocolatey v0.10.3
 Uninstalling the following packages: git;git.install git v2.10.1